rnwathon/personal-site/content/blog/introduction-to-programming-and-programming-language.md

 Hhmmm...

-If for instance you want to talk to Japanese person but he/she doesn't understand your language (e.g english) and you can't speak Japanese, what would you do?
+for instance, you want to talk to Japanese person but he/she doesn't understand your language (e.g english) and you can't speak Japanese, what would you do?

 You use **Translator.**